 Life reviews or discussing/writing/recording a life story is a great way to increase the connection between a dying person and those around them.
 Caretakers can leave discussion prompts on post-its outside the bedroom for visitors to use and paper for them to write the answers to those prompts.

 8. Writing your life story might be better received than a video.

 Some people don’t want videotapes of their dying relatives.
-Families of patients who fought death for a long time or endured a long goodbye often make some effort to remove those images from their mind.
-They want to remember their loved one as healthy and strong.
+Families of patients who fought death for a long time or endured a long goodbye often make some effort to remove those images from their minds.
+They want to remember their loved ones as healthy and strong.
 When you write your life story rather than record it for a video, this can help ease memories.
 This is especially true if you’re discussing earlier phases of your life.

 A Priceless Gift